Last Updated on April 19, 2026 by Bibhu Ranjan Mund, MPH

 Hydration Tips:

-• Warm your water: Take water which is relatively warm or herbal infused so as to promote consumption.
+- Warm your water: Take warm water or herbal infused for proper consumption.

 Sample Cold Climate Routine: